uphold/docs/_entities.md

 normalized   | The transaction details in USD.
 See [Normalized](#normalized). origin       | The sender of the funds.
 See [Origin](#origin). params       | Other parameters of this transaction.
 See [Parameters](#parameters). priority             | The priority of the transaction.
 Possible values are `normal` and `fast`. reference            | A reference code assigned to the transaction.
 Can be any string, up to 100 characters.
-This is not exposed to the user; a possible use case is to reference an external ID in another system. status       | The current status of the transaction.
+This is not exposed to the user; a possible use case is to reference an external ID in another system. requirements         | An array of requirement codes that must be fulfilled before the transaction can be committed.
+May include `user-subject-to-extended-travel-rule`.
+Absent when no requirements apply. requirementsDetails  | An object with additional details about each requirement.
+See [Requirements Details](#requirements-details).
+Absent when no requirements apply. status               | The current status of the transaction.
 Possible values are `pending`, `processing`, `cancelled`, `failed` and `completed`. type                 | The nature of the transaction.
 Possible values are `deposit`, `transfer` and `withdrawal`.

 <aside class="notice">
   A transaction can involve 3 different currencies: the currency as <strong>denominated</strong> by the user, the currency at the <strong>origin</strong> card and the currency at the <strong>destination</strong> card.
 For instance, <i>"transfer 1 BTC from my USD card to my EUR card"</i>.
 In this case, 1 BTC would be the denominated amount, but the equivalent in USD is debited at the origin, then credited in EUR at the destination.